Daryl149/pandas_numpy_merge/README.md

-# pandas_numpy_merge
+# Numpy dataframes
-Tutorial on how to use the newly developed NumPy extension allowing access to full Pandas functionality
+Tutorial on how to use the newly developed NumPy extension allowing access to full dataframe functionality.
+This breaking update means you'll never have to switch between numpy and pandas for dataframe operations again.